ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 ## Content Locations

-A Content item by itself does not have a place in the Content tree and is not visible for a visitor of the website.
+A Content item by itself does not have a place in the Content Tree and is not visible for a visitor of the website.
 To be available on the website, it has to be assigned a Location ID.
 A new Content item is automatically assigned a Location when you publish it.

 A Content item can have more than one Location ID.
-In such a case you can find it in more than one place in the Content tree.
+In such a case you can find it in more than one place in the Content Tree.
 A single Location can only have one Content item in it.

 !!! tip "Example"